Indcader56/N-body-Sim/README.md

 Right now the game
  * Allows users to place and delete planetary bodies
  * Allows users to shoot the bodies by dragging
+ * Allows the user to place bodies in orbits to let the user build systems
  * Calculates gravitation attraction and momentum from collisions
  * Allows the player to manipulate the rate of time and the camera's position in the world

+Future Plans:
+ * Will add realistic units (feet, seconds, etc)
+ * Full texture support
+ * Realistic Collisions that eject debris
+ * Optimized N-body code that can support thousands of bodies
+ * Will eventually remaster the gui to support modifying individual characteristics of bodies (like density or mass)

 Controls: